KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

 Finally, a word may *ask a question*.
 For example, as part of its implementation, `-collision` might use a word `collided?` to determine if the player has intersected any other object on the screen.

-These observations helped me document the [Declarative, Imperative, then Inquisitive pattern](http://sam-falvo.github.io/2010/02/27/declarative-imperative-then-inquisitive/).
-If you haven't read it by now, you probably should.
-Reusing our video game example from above, a simple example will help illustrate the pattern succinctly:
+A simple example, framed in the context of a hypothetical video game, will help illustrate the pattern succinctly:

     : -collision    collided?
 IF explode  R> DROP THEN ;
     : player-stuff  -collision ...stuff here... ;